42Alena/ft_transcendence-ping-pong-website/docs/devlog/alena_todo_done.md

     -added GET /me   (own profile/settings)
-	- created utils and moved there  moved sendOk(),sendErr() for all routes -created lib/mappers/user.ts and moved mappers to API from class
+	- created utils and moved there  moved sendOk(),sendErr() for all routes -created lib/mappers/user.ts and moved mappers to API from class -changed time from Date to number, because DB saved as number(no need conversion for now, will add conversion if needed)
 ## FRONTEND

 ### TESTS